A curious meme is spreading through the world of books: crowdfunding.

 Unbound is both crowdfunding platform and publisher.
 Wired Magazine heralds Unbound as “a sort of Kickstarter for books – specifically for established and emerging authors keen to experiment with a new publishing model.”

-And then there’s PUBSLUSH, the latest crowdfunding fish to enter the waters.
+And then there’s PUBSLUSH (update: Pubslush closed and opened Publaunch), the latest crowdfunding fish to enter the waters.

 PUBSLUSH’s chief distinction from its friends is its humanitarian commitment to global literacy.
 Their cause is thus: “for every book sold a book will be donated to a child in need.”

-Beyond their heartwarming mission, PUBLISH is a legit operation as a full-service publisher powered by their own crowdfunding model.
+Beyond their heartwarming mission, PUBSLUSH is a legit operation as a full-service publisher powered by their own crowdfunding model.
 Authors, like Bethany Parks, are taking notice.

 These crowdfunding platforms are red-hot.
 I doubt it’s a trend that will lose steam soon, if ever.

 That makes me wonder: is this the future of funding books?

 The current crowdfunding models are subtly different but share a common formula: (1) author has book concept -> (2) author pitches book concept -> (3) readers fund book concept (if they like it).